List of abuse allegations made through facilitated communication: John Pinnington case

 In 1998, middle-aged John Pinnington changed careers to focus on the care and treatment of individuals with autism (having been inspired by his experiences with his own autistic step-son).
 After several years of work in the field, Pinnington was hired by Thomley Hall College, a specialist facility for students aged 16–25 with autism, where he was promoted to the position of Deputy Headmaster in 2004.
 At the time of his promotion the college was aware that between the years 2000 and 2002, two young adults with autism had accused Pinnington of sexual abuse.
-Those charges, made during facilitated communication sessions, had been investigated by the college and by the police and found to be without foundation.
+Those charges, made during facilitated communication sessions, had been investigated by both the college and police and found to be without foundation.
 In 2005, Pinnington learned that a third young man with autism had made an abuse allegation.
 Again, the charges were made during a facilitated communication session.

-Despite the dismissal of all charges by police investigators, the law in the UK required that a record of the allegations remain in Pinnington's police record, and the charges came to light later in 2005 when a new set of background checks were mandated by a charity that had taken over the college.
-Despite the lack of any independent evidence of the abuse, and despite the fact that all allegations had been made during FC sessions, and despite the fact that one of the facilitators was the mother of an accuser, Pinnington was fired from his position by the charity.
+Despite the dismissal of all charges by police investigators, laws in the UK required that a record of the allegations remain in Pinnington's police record, and the charges came to light later in 2005 when a new set of background checks were mandated by a charity that had taken over the college.
+Despite the lack of any independent evidence of the abuse, fact that all of the allegations had been made during FC sessions, and that one of the facilitators was the mother of an accuser, Pinnington was fired from his position by the charity.

 Pinnington was unsuccessful in his attempts to have the abuse allegations expunged from his record, and in 2008, in a controversial landmark decision, his appeal to the High Court was denied, even though the court agreed that there was "strong doubt" about the veracity of the allegations.
 The baseless accusations, made during FC sessions, permanently ended Pinnington's career as an educator and so seriously damaged his reputation that he has been unable to find employment of any kind.

 England case

 In 1999, a 50-year-old businessman from the south of England was accused, through FC, of abusing his 17-year-old son.
 The son, reportedly, had severe autism and epileptic seizures and was not able to speak.
-Dame Elizabeth Butler-Sloss, President of the High Court Family Division, ruled on the first case of its kind in England, saying FC was "dangerous" and should not be used by UK courts to "back up or dismiss allegations of abuse".
-She also indicated the court was "entirely satisfied the allegations were unfounded", since there was no evidence that the father or anyone else was a perpetrator, or that the abuse had ever occurred.
+Dame Elizabeth Butler-Sloss, President of the High Court Family Division, ruled on the first case of its kind in England, saying FC was "dangerous", and should not be used by any UK courts to "back up or dismiss allegations of abuse".
+She also indicated the court was "entirely satisfied the allegations were unfounded", since there was no evidence that the father or anyone else was a perpetrator, or the abuse had ever occurred.